OpenDSA/OpenDSA/RST/en/List/ListADT.rst

 since it could be implemented by means of the other member functions in the same asymptotic time.

-A list can be iterated through follows:
+A list can be iterated through as follows:

 .. codeinclude:: Lists/ListTest
    :tag: listiter